This is my ultimate guide to low-carb sweeteners. Which ones I use, and which ones I avoid.

 I buy the granulated and powdered erythritol which measures spoon for spoon in place of regular sugar, so is an excellent product to use in baking.
 I find Swerve has the most wonderful ability to dissolve and blend int recipes.

 - Erythritol is a low carb, non-glycemic, sugar-free sweetener that does not raise blood sugars or insulin.
 It is made from glucose that has been fermented with a microorganism found in the honeycomb.
 Erythritol is absorbed then excreted unchanged via the urine.
 It does not cause the gastrointestinal problems or affect the gut flora that other sweeteners can often cause.

 - Erythritol helps to inhibit bacteria in the mouth.

 - Swerve’s main ingredient is erythritol and a blend of “oligosaccharides and natural flavours.”
 It tastes just like sugar and measures just like sugar.

 Xylitol is a sugar alcohol which has a minimal effect on blood sugars.
 It is actively beneficial for dental health because it actively inhibits the bacteria in the mouth and it may help with remineralisation of the tooth enamel.

-Xylitol may cause stomach upsets if eaten in large quantities and is toxic for dogs.
-Never feed dogs any baked goods made with xylitol.
+Xylitol may cause stomach upsets if eaten in large quantities.
 When you consume xylitol, you may experience a cooling effect in the mouth.

 It is often found in chewing gums to help fight cavities.